dbgate/dbgate.github.io/about.md

 * Stable and robust.
 Critical error in one database driver must not influence stability of app
 * Scriptable, using dbgate [nodejs packages](https://www.npmjs.com/package/dbgate-api)

-I have experiences with commercial database tools DatAdmin and DbMouse.
+In past, I have created commercial database tools DatAdmin and DbMouse.
 DbGate tries to take the best and only the best from them, and offers it under opensource MIT license.

 # About author
 My name is Jan Prochazka, I live in Czech Republic.
 I was specialized to realtime computation software, which used heavy Miccrosoft SQL Server.
 Now I work mainly with JavaScript and modern techology stack around it.